Travel guide

-India is one of those destinations where getting lost is part of the magic, but running out of internet in Delhi or on a night train to Rajasthan is another story.
-Getting an Indian tourist SIM means paperwork, passport copies, and sometimes waiting hours to activate it.
+India is one of those destinations where getting lost is part of the magic, but running out of internet in Delhi or on an overnight train to Rajasthan is another story.
+Getting an Indian tourist SIM involves paperwork, passport copies, and sometimes waiting hours for activation.
 An eSIM for India saves you all that hassle and connects you as soon as you land.
-In this guide, you'll see the coverage, operators, how many GB to take, and why an eSIM beats a local SIM.
+In this guide, you'll see the coverage, operators, how many GB to get, and why an eSIM beats a local SIM.

 Why an eSIM instead of a tourist SIM?

-Because in India, buying a local SIM for tourists is one of the most cumbersome procedures: they ask for a passport, visa, photos, forms, and activation can take hours or even a day.
+Because in India, buying a local SIM for tourists is one of the most cumbersome processes: they ask for your passport, visa, photos, forms, and activation can take hours or even a full day.
 An eSIM for India is installed before you fly and works as soon as you land, with no queues or paperwork.

-The difference is enormous when you arrive at Delhi's Indira Gandhi airport at dawn after a long flight, and the last thing you want to do is fill out forms.
-With an eSIM, you open your phone, activate data, and you already have Google Maps to hail a taxi with a fixed fare, WhatsApp to notify your hotel, and a search engine for whatever comes up.
+The difference is huge when you arrive at Delhi's Indira Gandhi airport in the middle of the night after a long flight and the last thing you want to do is fill out forms.
+With an eSIM, you open your phone, activate data, and you've got Google Maps to hail a fixed-fare taxi, WhatsApp to notify your hotel, and a search engine for whatever comes up.
 Plus, you keep your Spanish number active on the other line to receive bank SMS messages.
-For an intense country like India, where you'll rely heavily on transportation and translation apps, having internet from minute one removes a lot of friction.
+For a country as intense as India, where you'll rely heavily on transportation and translation apps, having internet from minute one removes a lot of friction.

 Traveler using an eSIM for India in front of the Taj Mahal